fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 # Router routes based on request type
 # Batch requests → vLLM
 # Interactive requests → SGLang
+# Structured output requests → SGLang
 ```

+**Performance Insights:**

+Based on benchmarks with DeepSeek-R1 on dual H100 GPUs:

+- **Multi-turn conversations**: SGLang demonstrates 10-20% speed boost over vLLM due to RadixAttention's automatic caching of partial overlaps, reducing compute costs for context-heavy applications like customer support, tutoring, or coding assistants.

+- **Single-shot prompts**: vLLM is 1.1x faster than SGLang for simple text completion tasks, making it better suited for templated prompts and high-throughput batch processing.

+- **Throughput**: Both engines achieve over 5000 tokens per second in offline tests with short inputs.
+However, SGLang maintains better latency under load, making it more suitable for real-time applications.

+- **Structured generation**: SGLang avoids retry loops needed by other frameworks, resulting in better end-to-end latency for structured tasks despite potentially slower raw generation speed.

+### Alternatives Beyond SGLang vs vLLM

+While SGLang and vLLM are popular choices for LLM inference, several other frameworks offer different trade-offs:

+1. **TensorRT-LLM**: NVIDIA's optimized inference engine with the best performance on NVIDIA GPUs, but limited to CUDA environments.
+TensorRT-LLM provides highly optimized kernels and quantization support, making it ideal for production deployments on NVIDIA hardware where maximum performance is critical.

+2. **Text Generation Inference (TGI)**: Hugging Face's serving solution with good model support but generally lower throughput than vLLM.
+TGI is well-integrated with the Hugging Face ecosystem and provides easy deployment for Hugging Face models, making it a good choice for teams already using Hugging Face transformers.

+3. **Ray Serve**: A more general-purpose serving framework that can work with multiple inference engines.
+Ray Serve provides flexible deployment options and can orchestrate SGLang, vLLM, or other backends, making it suitable for complex multi-model deployments and ML pipelines.

+**When to Consider Alternatives:**

+- **TensorRT-LLM**: Choose when you need maximum performance on NVIDIA GPUs and can accept CUDA-only deployment constraints.
+- **TGI**: Choose when you prioritize Hugging Face ecosystem integration and ease of deployment over raw throughput.
+- **Ray Serve**: Choose when you need a unified serving framework for multiple models or inference engines, or when building complex ML pipelines.

 We've now covered both training (DDP, FSDP, DeepSpeed) and inference (vLLM, SGLang) systems.
 But understanding the theory is only part of the equation—you also need to know how to actually run these systems in practice.
 The next chapter provides a hands-on guide to running distributed AI training workloads using Slurm, the job scheduler used by most HPC clusters and cloud providers.
 We'll cover setting up Slurm clusters, submitting distributed training jobs, integrating with PyTorch DDP and FSDP, and best practices for production workloads.